 - games-based assessments: sometimes used instead of traditional ability and aptitude tests.

-- telephone interview or video interview: the first interview usually focuses on your general competencies, skills and enthusiasm for the job.
+- telephone interview or video interview: the first interview usually focuses on your general competencies, skills and enthusiasm for the job, while later interviews may also ask about your ability to do the job, commercial awareness, knowledge of the employer and strengths and values.

-- assessment centre: possible tasks include group activities, a presentation, a case study or an in-tray exercise.
+- assessment centre: possible tasks include group activities, a presentation, a case study and a final interview.

-Smaller organisations tend to only use two of these stages – the initial application form or CV and covering letter, followed by a face-to-face interview – whereas larger organisations may well cover all of the stages outlined above.
+Smaller organisations tend to only use two of these stages – the initial application form or CV and covering letter, followed by an interview conducted either face to face or via a video platform – whereas larger organisations may well cover all of the stages outlined above.
 Your university careers service will be able to advise you on and help you practise for each step of the recruitment process.

 How to present your skills in applications and interviews

-The UK graduate job market is highly competitive.
+The UK graduate job market is highly competitive, even more so during the pandemic.
 As well as strong academic results and English language skills, graduate recruiters are looking for a range of skills and competencies, often including the following:

 - problem solving